VPN providers

 Mullvad VPN

 AS397397Mullvad is a privacy-focused Swedish provider with a strict no-logs policy, cash-and-XMR payment accepted, and a public WireGuard relay list.
-IPLogs refreshes the Mullvad relay list every 6 hours for highest-confidence detection.
+IPLogs ingests the full Mullvad relay catalogue directly from api.mullvad.net every 6 hours — every active relay IP (WireGuard, OpenVPN, and Shadowsocks bridges) is matched via the high-precision vpn_relay_list signal.
+Cross-validated against the X4BNet aggregator.

 Mysterium VPN